Nursing

 Quantitative Results

-The results of the study conducted by Lee et al. reveal that for critically ill patients, the risk of death substantially increases if they are exposed to high staffing ratios/ workload even for one day.
+The results of the study conducted by Lee et al. reveal that for critically ill patients, the risk of death substantially increases if they are exposed to high staffing ratios/ workload, even for one day.
 This establishes that excess nursing workload is linked to an increased rate of mortality.
 Similarly, the results of the study conducted by Neuraz et al. present a research-based threshold of patient-to-nurse ratios.
 When exceeded, it may endanger the safety of patients in the ICU.

-The results of both studies answer the PICOT question that the quality of patient care would improve significantly if nurse workload is manageable.
+The results of both studies answer the PICOT question that the quality of patient care would improve significantly if the nurse’s workload is manageable.
 Both studies have important implications for nursing practice as it guides the health care providers that staffing for ICU must adhere to the expected workload and not only the patient numbers.
 It emphasizes the importance of real-time monitoring of workload and staffing ratios to adjust resources as per the patients’ care needs.

 Proposed Evidence-Based Practice Change